13 Best Paintings at the Prado Museum

 Rogier Van der Weyden's masterpiece is a curious triptych with a rectangular shape and a projection in the centre for the cross, painted with an outstanding mastery for the period.
 The colours and the painter's exquisite technique are surprising despite the fact that it is a work from the early 15th century.

 As a curiosity, The Descent from the Cross is in the Prado because King Philip II was infatuated with it and had it brought to Spain by ship.
-The ship was shipwrecked but due to the good packaging the work was left intact.
+The ship was shipwrecked but due to the good packaging the work remained intact.

 • Author: Rogier Van der Weyden